 Like anything else about a rick of wood, it depends on your region and vendor.
 For a rick or face cord of oak, you can expect to pay between $150 and $250.

-Prices can and will vary based on the type of wood that you choose (black locust, red oak, maple, and so on), if it has been seasoned, how it’s been seasoned (air or kiln dried), the specific local market, and so on.
+Prices can and will vary based on the type of wood that you choose (black locust, red oak, maple, etc.), if it’s been seasoned, how it’s been seasoned (air or kiln dried), the specific local market, and so on.

-There are some suppliers that will charge only after a specific number of miles have been driven to save the fees from getting out of control.
+Some suppliers charge only after a specific number of miles have been driven to save the fees from getting out of control.
 If it’s your first time getting a delivery, it couldn’t hurt to ask if the first one will be waived.

-Some vendors may not even have a stacking option, so check out all of the options before you complete your order.
+Some vendors may not even have a stacking option, so explore all of the options before you complete your order.

 Storing Your Firewood